-The COLLEGE OF ENGINEERING (COE) at Abu Dhabi University offers nine bachelor's degree programs and six master's degree programs.
-The graduate degree programs are Master of Engineering Management (MEM), Master of Project Management (MPM), Master of Science in Information Technology (MSIT), Master of Science in Sustainable Architecture, (MSSA), Master of Science in Electrical and Computer Engineering (MSECE), and Master of Science in Civil Engineering (MSCE) with the following 3 concentrations: (i) General Civil Engineering, (ii) Structural Engineering, and (iii) Construction Engineering Management.
+The COLLEGE OF ENGINEERING (COE) at Abu Dhabi University offers nine bachelor's degree programs and eight master's degree programs.
+The graduate degree programs are Master of Engineering Management (MEM), Master of Project Management (MPM), Master of Science in Information Technology (MSIT), Master of Science in Sustainable Architecture, (MSSA), Master of Science in Electrical and Computer Engineering (MSECE).
+Master of Engineering in Electrical and Computer Engineering (MEng.ECE), Master of Science in Mechanical Engineering (MSME), and Master of Science in Civil Engineering (MSCE) with the following 3 concentrations: (i) General Civil Engineering, (ii) Structural Engineering, and (iii) Construction Engineering Management.
 The undergraduate degree programs are the Bachelor of Architecture, the Bachelor of Science in Aviation, the Bachelor of Science in Chemical Engineering, the Bachelor of Science in Civil Engineering, the Bachelor of Science in Computer Engineering, the Bachelor of Science in Electrical Engineering, the Bachelor of Science in Information Technology, the Bachelor of Science in Interior Design, and the Bachelor of Science in Mechanical Engineering.
-Other applications under final review include the Master of Science in Mechanical Engineering and Master of Engineering in Electrical and Computer Engineering.